OfficeDev/office-js-docs-pr/docs/quickstarts/project-quickstart.md

     ```

     > [!NOTE]
-    > Office Web Add-ins should use HTTPS, not HTTP, even when you are developing.
+    > Office Add-ins should use HTTPS, not HTTP, even when you are developing.
 If you are prompted to install a certificate after you run `npm run start`, accept the prompt to install the certificate that the Yeoman generator provides.

 2. In Project, create a simple project plan.